siegeon/magic.lambda.json/README.md

 The **[lambda2json]** slot can optionally take a **[format]** argument, with a boolean _"true"_ value, which implies the resulting JSON will be indeneted and nicely formated, making it more readable.

+**Notice** - Although all JSON can be transformed into lambda, the opposite is not necessarily true.
+This is because lambda allows for having multiple nodes with the same name for instance, which would result in a JSON object with multiple properties having the same key.
+Hence, have this in mind as you persist your lambda objects into JSON.

 ## Quality gates